kitteyandkat/Mouse-Mastery/ReadMe.md

 Whether someone is a complete beginner or an experienced user looking to brush up on their skills, Mouse Mastery has something to offer.
 Our app is designed to be user-friendly and accessible to everyone, regardless of their level of tech expertise.
 With Mouse Mastery, anyone can learn to use their device with confidence and ease.

+## MVP
+* List of tutorials by device
+* Step by step instructions with screenshots
+* Search by device or keyword
+* user authentication
+* Bookmark progress for later reference
+* User "likes" or feedback

 ## Team Members